AI vs. Doctors: Why the Knowledge Era is Dead

 Arjun: Spiritual?
 I thought we were scientists.

 Arjun: But the AI will learn that too, Sir.
-It will learn psychological patterns.
+It’ll learn psychological patterns.

 Professor: It can learn the pattern.
 It cannot feel the weight of the decision.
 Look, the future is split.